Mengkodingan/ckptw/README.md

 ## Middleware

 Middleware allows you to intercept and process messages before they reach further processing.
 Control message flow using `next()` to continue processing or return to terminate.
+Middleware is only run before executing an existing command.
+Not all messages go to the middleware.

 ```ts
 bot.use(async (ctx, next) => {